ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 I investigated the two recent passing runs for chum-codex on `torch-pipeline-parallelism` and found something disturbing.

-We explicitly disable the web search feature in Codex, but life finds a way:
+The web search feature was explicitly disabled in Codex, but life finds a way:

 ![codex-sol-cheating](https://r2.jumploops.com/codex-sol-cheating.png)
+_GPT-5.6 Sol on xhigh, using curl to access DuckDuckGo, Github, grep.app, and SourceGraph_

 It seems July 29th was the first "cheat" from vanilla Codex, and our harness cheated today, August 12th.

 Our worker didn't have access to the `web_search` tool, so it instead decided to use curl to access DuckDuckGo, Github, grep.app, and SourceGraph.

-Concerned, and equally intrigued, we looked back at the 83/89 run from July 17th, but [found no evidence of cheating](https://gist.github.com/jumploops/ef9535daff9637d087dc9fba76077a50) on this or any other tasks.
+Concerned, and equally intrigued, I looked back at the 83/89 run from July 17th, but [found no evidence of cheating](https://gist.github.com/jumploops/ef9535daff9637d087dc9fba76077a50) on this or any other tasks.

 Given the recent [news](https://openai.com/index/responding-next-frontier-critical-cyber-capabilities/) and delay of their next model, one has to wonder... is this really Sol?

 ## What's next

-The `torch-pipeline` task wasn't the only one to fail today, giving me an eery reminder of upgrading our harness from GPT-5.5 to GPT-5.6.
+The `torch-pipeline` task wasn't the only one to fail today, giving me an eerie reminder of upgrading our harness from GPT-5.5 to GPT-5.6.

 It seems the better the models become, the harder they'll be to build useful guardrails around, and for now I need a break.

 I'll probably revisit the harness as I engage more with the problems I face with Sol, Fable, and beyond, but for now I'm going to stick with a hands-on approach to my development.

-As the models get more powerful, I need to instruct them less, but the instruction is more important than ever.
+As the models get more powerful, **I need to instruct them less, but the instruction is more important than ever.**

 Putting them in a loop with lazy prompting can be fun, but trusting their output seems harder now than ever.